huggingface/blog/stable_diffusion_with_diffusers.md

 **Stable Diffusion**

-Stable Diffusion is a text-conditioned latent diffusion model trained on the [LAION dataset](https://laion.ai).
+Stable Diffusion is a text-to-image latent diffusion model created by the researchers and engineers from [CompVis](https://github.com/CompVis), [Stability AI](https://stability.ai/) and [LAION](https://laion.ai/).
+It's trained on `512  × 512` images from a subset of the [LAION-5B](https://laion.ai/blog/laion-5b/) database.
+This model uses a frozen CLIP ViT-L/14 text encoder to condition the model on text prompts.
+With its 860M UNet and 123M text encoder, the model is relatively lightweight and runs on a GPU with at least 10GB VRAM.

+See the [model card](https://huggingface.co/CompVis/stable-diffusion) for more information.

 Stable Diffusion has three core components: